Jacksonville Public Library: Recession and revival

-In the 1950s public interest in the libraries faded, along with adequate budget support.
+In the 1950s, public interest in the libraries faded, along with adequate budget support.
 Lack of funding led to low book stocks, poorly trained staff and poorly maintained buildings.
-As Librarian Joseph F. Marron stated in an annual report, "Impending institutional bankruptcy was a phrase being applied to this first tax-supported public library in the state of Florida."
+As librarian Joseph F. Marron stated in an annual report, "Impending institutional bankruptcy was a phrase being applied to this first tax-supported public library in the state of Florida."

-However, when the city commission and city council approved a 19 percent increase in the libraries' operational budget for 1957, the Jacksonville Public Libraries began to revive.
-The Friends of the Jacksonville Public Library, formed in 1956 with the intent of inspiring interest in libraries, are credited as a major influence in bringing about the increased budget.
+However, when the city commission and city council approved a 19% increase in the libraries' operational budget for 1957, the Jacksonville Public Libraries began to revive.
+The Friends of the Jacksonville Public Library group, formed in 1956 with the intent of inspiring interest in libraries, is credited as a major influence in bringing about the increased budget.

-In March 1960, the city approved a location for the new Main Library, the site of old City Hall, along with 60 additional feet of property previously occupied by the Windle Hotel.
+In March 1960, the city approved a location for the new main library, the site of old City Hall, along with 60 additional feet of property previously occupied by the Windle Hotel.
 In March 1964, ground was broken at 122 North Ocean Street.
 On November 28, 1965, the new building was dedicated, and the next day opened to the public.

-The Main Library was named after Haydon Burns, mayor of Jacksonville for 15 years as well as governor of Florida.
+The main library was named after W. Haydon Burns, mayor of Jacksonville for 15 years as well as governor of Florida.
 The structure was designed to be both aesthetic and useful.
 The library featured bright green tile and concrete fins on the exterior.
-As one newspaper reporter said of the library, "the ultramodern showplace is a symphony of color, texture and functional design."
+One newspaper reporter described it as "the ultramodern showplace is a symphony of color, texture and functional design."

 After nearly 30 years of operation, the Haydon Burns building was showing its age.
 Due to space and wiring limitations, the building was inadequate for the needs of the growing Jacksonville community.
-In September 2000, the citizens of Jacksonville voted for the Better Jacksonville Plan, which provided funding for a new Main Library building, six new regional branch libraries and improvements at most existing branches.
+In September 2000, the citizens of Jacksonville voted for the Better Jacksonville Plan, which provided funding for a new main library building, six new regional branch libraries and improvements at most existing branches.
 After closing, the city was preparing to sell the former library to the Atkins Group for $5 million.
 The Atkins Group planned to tear down the library to build high-rise condominiums.
-This was met with a backlash, as preservationists and citizens wanted to save the unique 1960s piece of architecture.
+This was met with backlash, as preservationists and citizens wanted to save the unique 1960s piece of architecture.
 In 2008, the Haydon Burns Library was designated as a historical landmark.
 As of 2015, the building houses the Jessie Ball duPont Center and still has its famous green tile and concrete fins.